onurozdemr/sequmanip/README.md

 Goal of this work is to solve sequential manipulation problems using subproblem decomposition.
 It will be inspired by the paper: https://arxiv.org/pdf/2405.02053

+The finalized codes are in final_single_agent.py and bottleneck.py

+The environment (.g file) can be specified inside final_single_agent.py, to the config named "C", before the algorithm starts

+To run, write "python3 final_single_agent.py" to the terminal